Wayne Goodman

 Wayne Goodman is an American psychiatrist and researcher who specializes in Obsessive-Compulsive Disorder (OCD).
-He is the principal developer, along with his colleagues, of the Yale-Brown Obsessive Compulsive Scale (Y-BOCS), which is considered to be the gold standard for assessing OCD.
+He is the principal developer, along with his colleagues, of the Yale-Brown Obsessive Compulsive Scale (Y-BOCS).

 In 2016, Goodman was appointed the D.C and Irene Ellwood Professor and chair of the Menninger Department of Psychiatry and Behavioral Sciences at Baylor College of Medicine.
 He is also an adjunct professor in the Department of Electrical and Computer Engineering at Rice University.

 Biography

 Prior to joining Baylor, Goodman was professor and chairman of the Department of Psychiatry at the Icahn School of Medicine at Mount Sinai and The Mount Sinai Behavioral Health System for seven years.
 During his tenure, the department rose to be among the top ten in the nation in research funding from the National Institutes of Health.

 Goodman also served as director of the Division of Adult Translational Research and Treatment Development at the National Institute of Mental Health from 2007 to 2009.
 He was chairman of the Department of Psychiatry at the University of Florida in Gainesville for nine years.

 A native of New York City, Goodman attended the Bronx High School of Science and graduated from Columbia University with a degree in electrical engineering.
 He received his medical degree from Boston University School of Medicine and completed his internship, residency, and research fellowship at Yale School of Medicine.